orasik/monolog-middleware/README.md

 # Monolog Logger Middleware
 Monolog Middleware to be used with PSR-7 middleware frameworks like Zend Expressive and Slim.

-This is still in development, more handlers will be added later.

 ### Installation

 ##### 1) Install middleware using composer